bjldb/amaysim-test/README.md

  T E S T S
 -------------------------------------------------------
 Running com.amaysim.shoppingcart.ShoppingCartTest
-Scenario 4: Adding the promo code 'I<3AMAYSIM' will apply a 10% discount across the board.
+Scenario 1: A 3 for 2 deal on Unlimited 1GB Sims.
+So for example, if you buy 3 Unlimited 1GB Sims, you will pay the price of 2 only for the first month.
 ==============================
 ITEMS ADDED:
 ==============================
-1 x Unlimited 1GB
+3 x Unlimited 1GB
-1 x 1 GB Data-pack
+1 x Unlimited 5GB
-'I<3AMAYSIM' Promo Applied
 ==============================
 RESULTING CART ITEMS:
 ==============================
-1 x Unlimited 1GB
+3 x Unlimited 1GB
-1 x 1 GB Data-pack
+1 x Unlimited 5GB
 ==============================
-CART TOTAL: $31.32
+CART TOTAL: $94.70
 ==============================

 Scenario 2: The Unlimited 5GB Sim will have a bulk discount applied; whereby the price will drop to $39.90 each for the first month, if the customer buys more than 3.